📈 Tools for Plotting Data

 • sr_hodo (bool, optional, default is False) – transform the hodograph from ground relative to storm relative

-• save (bool, optional) – whether to show the plot inline or save to a file.
-Default is False which displays the file inline.
+• save (bool, optional, Default is False) – whether to show the plot inline or save to a file.

 Returns: